DaniilGurski/u03-compatibility-quiz/src/docs/GAME_MECHANICS.md

 ## Handoff

 A new section is scrolled to/loaded into view.
 Is it a static section?
 I don't know.
-The purpose of this screen is to give feedback to Player 1 that their input was recieved, but also to instruct them to pass the screen over to Player 2.
+The purpose of this screen is to give feedback to Player 1 that their input was received, but also to instruct them to pass the screen over to Player 2.

 Each player answers separately, passing the phone back and forth until there's no questions left.